PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-masmunge95/README.md

 ### 2. Start the Frontend Server

-In a **new terminal window**, run the following command to start the Vite development server.
+In a **new terminal window** inside your project folder, run the following command to start the Vite development server.

 ```bash
 npm run dev
 ```

-Your application should now be running and accessible at **http://localhost:5173**.
+The development server will start on http://localhost:\
+<port>, where <port> is typically 5173 unless otherwise configured in your Vite settings.

 ## Troubleshooting